-We know there's a better way.
+We know there's a better way - and we implement it on every launch.

 THE KICK STAGE

 Rocket Lab's Kick Stage enables a sustainable small satellite launch system and a safer LEO for all.

 After Electron's second stage reaches an elliptical orbit, the Kick Stage separates and is used to circularize the payload's orbit.
 This sees the payload travel around the Earth in a circle, so the satellite is always the same distance from the planet the ideal position for communications and imaging satellites.